korobosta/koro-golang-auth/Readme.md

 - **Login path** : login http path.
 Default path is ***/login***

-- **Password Column Field** : Column name that represents the password in the database Default  is ***password***
+- **Password Column Field** : Column name that represents the password in the database.
+Default  is ***password***

-- **Usernane Column Field** : Column name that represents the username in the database Default is ***username***
+- **Usernane Column Field** : Column name that represents the username in the database.
+Default is ***username***

-- **User Id Column Field** : Column name that represents the user id/primary key in the database Default is ***id***
+- **User Id Column Field** : Column name that represents the user id/primary key in the database.
+Default is ***id***

 - **BycryptCost** : The package uses bycrypt for hashing password.
 A cost is needed for hashing.
 Default is ***14***

 - **Session timeout** : Number of seconds before the session expires.
-Default value is 120 seconds.
+Default value is 3600 seconds.

-- **Password encryption** : Password encryption function to apply on password before it compare with password stored in db.
-Default is ***HashPassword***
+- **Password encryption** : Password encryption function to hash the password before storing it in the database.
+Default is ***HashPassword*** from bycrypt

-- **Compare Password** : This function compares the hashed database password and the the password the user has entered.
+- **Compare Password Funcrion** : This function compares the hashed database password and the the password the user has entered.
 Returns either true or false.
-This function takes two parameters, the first being the hashed password from the database and the plain entered password from the user Default is ***CheckPasswordHash***
+This function takes two parameters, the first being the hashed password from the database and the second is plain entered password by the user.
+Default is ***CheckPasswordHash*** from bycrypt

 - **SQL connection, and SQL query to authenticate user and fetch roles** : 2 SQL queries to retrieve user and its roles by given username and password.
 The authentication query must return only single arbitary column, it must have a where clause with two placeholder ::username and ::password.
 And the query for retrieving user's roles must return only the text column of role name.